algebnaly/xdr_brk/README.md

 some data type in serde data type model are not support by XDR spec (Map), we just leave a trivial implementation, user should keep this in mind that ser/deserializetion of those type are not widely accepted.

+also note that Map in this crate are serialized as Vec<(Key, Value)>, and sorted by the binary representation of the key.

 ## Usage
 ```toml
 [dependencies]